SugeethJSA/AmazeSort/README.md

 **AmazeSort** is supposed to be an enterprise-grade file sorter application that organizes educational files (and other types) into a structured directory based on user-defined rules, enriched associations, and AI model predictions.
 The system is designed to be fully configurable and generalized—users supply a guidebook (in JSON format) that describes associations (e.g., subjects, chapters, keywords), and the application scans destination directories to build an enriched associations tree.
 The sorter then uses a transformer-based model (DistilBERT) to classify files based on file name and content, combine results with heuristic fuzzy matching, and finally move files into appropriate subdirectories.

 Designed around a 4 year old laptop, it leverages CPU and integrated GPU (or you could update the code to support discrete GPUs too)

 Original Laptop Specs:
-CPU: Intel 11th Gen i5 mobile-platform
+- CPU: Intel 11th Gen i5 mobile-platform
-GPU: Intel iRIS Xe Graphics
+- GPU: Intel iRIS Xe Graphics

+You'll need to generate a syallbus.json if you have to teach the sorter a few prehand associations.
+Syllabus.json will be used by the app to learn links in all three modes of file sorting, it's more like a guidebook, so it's advisable to use a syallbus.json.

 ## Purpose